ergoplatform/ergodocs/docs/dev/protocol/nipopow.md

 ### Efficient SPV

 Several years have been spent researching and developing secure protocols for efficient SPV clients.
-The two best-known and most reliable protocols are NiPoPoWs and FlyClient.
+The two best-known and most reliable protocols are NIPoPoWs and FlyClient.

-Ergo implements NiPoPoWs, or Non-interactive Proof-of-Proof-of-Work.
-You can explore this technology in full on this dedicated website: [https://nipopows.com](https://nipopows.com):
+Ergo implements NIPoPoWs, or Non-interactive Proof-of-Proof-of-Work.
+You can explore this technology in full on this dedicated website: [https://NIPoPoWs.com](https://NIPoPoWs.com):

 - *Non-Interactive Proofs of Proof-of-Work (NIPoPoWs) are short stand-alone strings that a computer program can inspect to verify that an event happened on a proof-of-work-based blockchain without connecting to the blockchain network and without downloading all block headers.
 For example, these proofs can illustrate that a cryptocurrency payment was made.*